AxdeKlerk/SLP/DEBUGGING.md

-Security Bug
+## Security Bug

 **Bug:**

-Accidentally committed the Django SECRET_KEY to *GitHub* in a public repository.
+Accidentally committed the Django SECRET_KEY to GitHub in the initial commit.

 **Fix:**

-Regenerated a new secure key using *Django*’s         get_random_secret_key()
+Regenerated a new secure key using get_random_secret_key()

-Created a .env file to store the new SECRET_KEY
+Stored it safely in a .env file (excluded via .gitignore)

-Installed python-decouple to read environment variables securely

-Updated settings.py to load the secret key with:
+Updated settings.py to load the key using python-decouple
-SECRET_KEY = config('SECRET_KEY')

-Added .env to .gitignore to prevent future leaks
+Removed the entire Git history by deleting .git, reinitializing, and creating a fresh, secure initial commit

+Force-pushed the cleaned repo to GitHub

 **Lesson Learned:**

-Secrets should never be hardcoded in settings.py or committed to version control.
-Using a .env file and decouple ensures sensitive information stays secure and separate from code.
-Always check for secrets before pushing to *GitHub*, and use .gitignore to protect .env files automatically.
+Even one leaked commit can expose sensitive data permanently.
+Using environment variables and .gitignore from the start prevents accidental leaks.
+Rewriting history should be done early if needed, before more commits make it harder.